kjaymiller/kjaymiller/content/melaniec-2020.md

-title: PIT Podcast: A Surplus of Happy with Melanie C.
+---
+category: Productivity in Tech Podcast
 date: 30 Jun 2020 08:00
+github: https://github.com/kjaymiller/kjaymiller.com/blob/master/content/melaniec-2020.md
+image: https://ik.imagekit.io/cxazzw3yew/pitpodcast-hellomelaniec.png
 slug: pitpodcast-melaniec-2020
-category: Productivity in Tech Podcast
 tags: transcriptions, shownotes
-github: https://github.com/kjaymiller/kjaymiller.com/blob/master/content/melaniec-2020.md
-image: https://ik.imagekit.io/cxazzw3yew/pitpodcast-hellomelaniec.png
+title: 'PIT Podcast: A Surplus of Happy with Melanie C.'
+---

 I had the privilege of meeting Melanie C. very early in my python career.
 She was work on what would be known as five up app and learning Django.
 In this